 It is very important to reduce your exposure to Electromagnetic Fields (EMFs).
 This entails unplugging anything electrical near your bed, especially near your head, not sleeping with your cell phone near your bed (ideally a few rooms away in airplane mode), moving your computer to another room, turning off wireless internet, and ideally not having wireless internet in your home.

 You can reset your body’s proper electrical field and reverse the damage done by EMF’s with a Magnetico Sleep Pad.
 I use one to sleep and cannot imagine sleeping with it.
-You can find Magnetico Sleep Pads in the Live to 110 store.

 8. Food Timing

 Don’t eat within the three hours before bed!
 Your last meal should be between 6-7pm.
 A common cause of nighttime waking is eating a big meal or a sugary or refined grain snack before bed.
 This will increase insulin, causing hypoglycemic or low blood sugar crashes at night.
 When you have low blood sugar, the body releases cortisol to increase it.
 What’s even worse is that it causes a dysregulation of your circadian rhythm with your two master hormones, ghrelin and leptin, that control your metabolism and hunger cues the following day.